juandavidGF/torre/task.md

 * next of pick someoune, list the skills of the user
 * Impove the UI
 * show basic important information related with it section
+* search for skills
+* Add results to new user section

 # Interesting topics to develop